mattrajca/GoEV3/README.md

 	echo "export GOPATH=\$HOME/gocode" >> ~/.bashrc
 	source ~/.bashrc

-We can easily obtain GoEV3 from its GitHub repository.
-Be sure to have internet connection sharing enabled prior to running the following command:
+We can obtain GoEV3 from its GitHub repository.
+Be sure to have internet connection sharing enabled prior to running the following commands:

 	mkdir -p gocode/src/github.com/mattrajca
 	cd gocode/src/github.com/mattrajca